yaydede/toolbox/YA_TextBook.md

 ## G  2.61837378
 ```

-What Lambda should you choose?
+What Lambda should we choose?
 One strategy for choosing $\lambda$ is selecting it to be stable yet precise (a bias-variance trade-off).
 Automatic k-fold cross-validation can be done with `optPenalty.kCVauto()` is well suited for this.

 ```r